cjw199/MR1dCNN.jl/README.md

 ## Motivation

 The motivating idea behind using a CNN on sequence data is analogous to its implementation in the context of image recognition.
 The convolution operation can abstract away from the raw input and express the data in feature maps that richly represent the activity types.
 These feature maps can greatly enhance the representational power of the model.
 By setting the kernel height to encompass all features with no vertical padding, the convolution operation is constrained to operate along the temporal axis, thereby capturing the sequential and dynamic structure of the data.

+Yet, a multivariate time series dataset can exhibit patterns at multiple levels of temoral resolution.
+A single initial kernel pass over the series may not capture all of the inherent temporal structure of the data.
+Therefore, this approach combines the outputs of multiple CNNs that convolve over the time dimension with increasing levels of temporal abstraction.
+That is to say, the most granular model uses relatively small kernels and strides, whereas the most general uses relatively large kernels and strides.
+The model outputs feed a composite loss function, and accuracy is calculated by taking the softmax of the mean of model outputs.

 ## Methodological Notes